crypto7world/btc-heritage/README.md

 ## Usage

 Visit [btcherit.com][heritage-wallet-service], the online service built upon the `btc-heritage` library, to start using the **Heritage wallet** and learn more.
 You will need to install the [heritage-cli] to manage your wallet's private keys.

+Or simply use the brand new Heritage GUI, a full-featured desktop application for Heritage Wallets, which can work with the online service or your own Bitcoin node.
+See [heritage-gui]

 The project is in a beta-phase: I use it to manage my own BTC confidently and so can you.